GetDKAN/dkan/docs/components/datastore.rst

 DKAN Datastore
 ===============

-DKAN Datastore bundles a number of modules and configuration to allow users to upload CSV and XML files, parse them and save them into the native database as flat tables, allowing users to query them through a public API.
+DKAN Datastore bundles a number of modules and configuration to allow users to upload CSV files, parse them and save them into the native database as flat tables, allowing users to query them through a public API.

 **Drupal Architecture**